Sylvia’s Day Centres for

 The children make real progress in their learning and social interaction

-Parents get respite and are offered guidance on caring for their child
+Parents get some much needed respite and are offered guidance on caring for their child at home.

-They often help in the centres when they can.
-They are astonished and delighted at how much progress the children can make.
+In return, they often help in the centres when they can and are astonished and delighted at how much progress the children can make.

 The results are truly humbling!